Chingford branch line: Construction and opening

 By the middle of the 19th century, Walthamstow had a population of 5,000 people and was a rural retreat for London businessmen.
-The nearest railway station was at Lea Bridge and a horse bus service ran from Walthamstow to meet the train services.
+The nearest railway station was at Lea Bridge and a horse-drawn omnibus service ran from Walthamstow to meet the train services.
 The 1860s saw the beginnings of suburban development in the area encouraged by a number of developers hoping to attract the middle classes to the area.
 The Great Eastern Railway (GER) was promoting a scheme in 1864 but this found little favour with one developer James Higham who promoted a competing scheme which would have run from a junction just north of Stratford station.
 However, by 1867 the GER was in financial difficulties and although construction work had started on the branch it had ceased by 1868.
 Housing construction was continuing apace and Higham approached the GER board with money to build the line.
 Time was running out on the Great Eastern Railway (Highbeech Branch) Act 1864 (27 & 28 Vict. c. xcv) but Parliament extended this and instructed the GER it should build a branch from its main line between Stratford and Tottenham Hale to Walthamstow.

 The GER managed to raise funds and a single-line branch was built from just north of Lea Bridge station to a temporary station at Shern Hall Street with intermediate stations at St James Street and Hoe Street.